Anti-clericalism: Austria (Holy Roman Empire)

 Emperor Joseph II (emperor 1765–1790) opposed what he called "contemplative" religious institutions – reclusive Catholic institutions that he perceived as doing nothing positive for the community.
-His policy towards them are included in what is called Josephinism.
+His policy towards them is included in what is called Josephinism.

 Joseph decreed that Austrian bishops could not communicate directly with the Curia.
 More than 500 of 1,188 monasteries in Austro-Slav lands (and a hundred more in Hungary) were dissolved, and 60 million florins taken by the state.
 This wealth was used to create 1,700 new parishes and welfare institutions.

 The education of priests was taken from the Church as well.
 Joseph established six state-run "General Seminaries".
 In 1783, a Marriage Patent treated marriage as a civil contract rather than a religious institution.

 Catholic historians have claimed that there was an alliance between Joseph and anti-clerical Freemasons.

 Germany

 The Kulturkampf (literally "culture struggle") refers to German policies in reducing the role and power of the Catholic Church in Prussia, enacted from 1871 to 1878 by the Prime Minister of Prussia, Otto von Bismarck.

 Bismarck accelerated the Kulturkampf, which did not extend to the other German states such as Bavaria (where Catholics were in a majority).
 As one scholar put it, "the attack on the church included a series of Prussian, discriminatory laws that made Catholics feel understandably persecuted within a predominantly Protestant nation."
 Jesuits, Franciscans, Dominicans and other orders were expelled in the culmination of twenty years of anti-Jesuit and antimonastic hysteria.

 In 1871, the Catholic Church comprised 36.5% of the population of the German Empire, including millions of Germans in the west and South, as well as the vast majority of Poles.
 In this newly founded Empire, Bismarck sought to appeal to liberals and Protestants (62% of the population) by reducing the political and social influence of the Catholic Church.

 Priests and bishops who resisted the Kulturkampf were arrested or removed from their positions.
 By the height of anti-Catholic measures, half of the Prussian bishops were in prison or in exile, a quarter of the parishes had no priest, half the monks and nuns had left Prussia, a third of the monasteries and convents were closed, 1800 parish priests were imprisoned or exiled, and thousands of laypeople were imprisoned for helping the priests.

 The Kulturkampf backfired, as it energized the Catholics to become a political force in the Centre party and revitalized Polish resistance.
 The Kulturkampf ended about 1880 with a new pope Leo XIII willing to negotiate with Bismarck.
-Bismarck broke with the Liberals over religion and over their opposition to tariffs; He won Centre party support on most of his conservative policy positions, especially his attacks against Socialism.
+Bismarck broke with the Liberals over religion and over their opposition to tariffs; He won Centre party support on most of his conservative policy positions, especially his attacks against socialism.